‘Hamiltons Own’ forms bonds, Polish Community

-U.S. Army Soldiers assigned to the 1st Battalion, 5th Field Artillery Regiment, 1st Armored Brigade Combat Team, 1st Infantry Division, and High School No. 10 students pose for a photo in Torun, Poland, March 25, 2022.
-The Soldiers visited High School No. 10 to interact with the students, talk about their mission and answer general questions to strengthen the U.S.-Polish community relations.
-(U.S. Army National Guard photo by Staff Sgt.
-Gabriel Rivera)
+TORUN, Poland – U.S. Army Soldiers assigned to the 1st Battalion, 5th Field Artillery Regiment, 1st Armored Brigade Combat Team, 1st Infantry Division, visit a local high school here, March 25, 2022 as part of building long-lasting relationships with the community.

+Field Artillery Soldiers and the Marshal's Office of Kujawsko – Pomorskie hosted a community outreach event at High School No. 10 so that students get to know their neighbors surrounding the training area.

+"It is important for the students to learn about people from other countries and professions; maybe high school students will choose to be soldiers themselves," Adam Zagula, a foreign affairs representative with the Marshal's Office and a local from Torun said.
+"Maybe they can see what the life of soldiers of NATO forces in Poland looks like."

 |Date Taken: